 Steve LappasSteve Lappas coached Villanova University, Manhattan College and the University of Massachusetts, compiling a 280-237 (.542) record over a 17-year coaching career.
 In addition to his work at SiriusXM, he is currently a basketball color commentator and studio analyst for CBS Sports Network.

-After electing to retire from the NFL, Greg will tag team with Taylor Zarzour to bring you The First Team, each weekday morning on SiriusXM College Sports Nation.
+After electing to retire from the NFL, Greg works alongside Taylor Zarzour to bring you The First Team, each weekday morning on SiriusXM College Sports Nation.
 In his first full year as starting QB at Alabama, Greg led his Crimson Tide to a perfect 14-0 record and the school’s 13th national championship with a 37-21 win over Texas in the BCS National Championship Game at the Rose Bowl.
 He was selected by the NY Jets in the 2011 NFL Draft and spent two seasons in New York before his final season in Cincinnati.
-In addition to his duties at SiriusXM, Greg will serve as an analyst on ESPN’s SEC Network.
+In addition to his duties at SiriusXM, Greg serves as both a studio and color analyst for ESPN's college football coverage.

 Rick NeuheiselAs head coach at UCLA, Washington and Colorado, Neuheisel's teams attended 8 bowl games.
 In his first two seasons at Colorado the team had consecutive 10-2 records, a top ten AP poll ranking, and Cotton and Holiday Bowl wins.
 At Washington, Neuheisel had 4 consecutive winning records.
 In 2000, the Huskies went 11-1, won the Pac-10 title, the Rose Bowl, and ranked #3 nationally.